tmakatos/qemu/docs/devel/vfio-user.rst

 | Sub-index | 22     | 4   |
 +----------+--------+------+

-* Index is the interrupt index; it is the same value used in VFIO_USER_SET_IRQS.
+* *Index* is the interrupt index; it is the same value used in VFIO_USER_SET_IRQS.
-* Subindex is relative to the index, e.g., the vector number used in PCI MSI/X type interrupts.
+* *Sub-index* is relative to the index, e.g., the vector number used in PCI MSI/X type interrupts.

 VFIO_USER_DEVICE_RESET
 ----------------------